asmjit::Reg Class Reference [¶]

 Creates a dummy register operand.

-Creates a new register operand compatible with other
+Creates a new register operand compatible with other, but with a different id.

 Creates a new register from register type and id.